Jesus Cried (part one)

 There were other times we find in the Holy Scriptures that Jesus cried.
 I will share those in writings to follow.

-Read more articles by Thomas Kittrell or search for articles on the same topic or others.
+Read more articles by Thomas Kittrell or search for other articles by topic below.

 Jesus stood there being the way, the truth and the LIFE!!
 How long had they been with Jesus and still did not know him???!!!